John Colin Toline

 2 marzo , 1955 – 28 febrero , 2020

-John Colin Toline, age 64, of Forest Park, Illinois passed away on Friday February 28, 2020.
-A Celebration of Life has been postponed and will occur at a later date, at Woodlawn Funeral Home, 7750 West Cermak Road, Forest Park, IL 60130.
+John Colin Toline, 64, passed away on Friday, February 28, 2020, in Forest Park, IL.
+A Celebration of Life is scheduled for Saturday October 9, 2021 from 2pm to 4p.m., with a service at Woodlawn Funeral Home starting at 2:30PM, 7750 West Cermak Road, Forest Park, IL 60130.
 Fond memories and expressions of sympathy may be shared at www.woodlawnchicago.com.
-Please check the website for any updates.

 John Colin Toline